jblotus/explosivewebsprogramming/source/_posts/2011-06-21-protect-your-career-with-these-5-web-development-technologies.md

 **Why do I need to learn node.js?**

-Learning Node has two benefits, the first being that the demand for programmers with experience in Node.js will rise due to the sheer maintenance requirements of the Node apps being written by today&#8217;s cutting edge developers.
+Learning Node has two benefits, the first being that the demand for programmers with experience in Node.js will rise due to the sheer maintenance requirements of the Node apps being written by today's cutting edge developers.
 Secondly, learning how to program asynchronously will challenge your brain and make you a better developer by learning how to solve problems in a new way.

 ## **3. Concurrent Programming Languages**

 Web Scale is not only an unfunny meme, but a growing reality for many high availability websites.
-A busy site means a lot of things, mostly racks of hardware, craploads of caching and a fairly complicated infrastructure.[ Concurrent programming languages][27] today are a a bit esoteric for most people&#8217;s web site needs, but on an enterprise level they really start to demonstrate amazing abilities.
+A busy site means a lot of things, mostly racks of hardware, craploads of caching and a fairly complicated infrastructure.[ Concurrent programming languages][27] today are a a bit esoteric for most people's web site needs, but on an enterprise level they really start to demonstrate amazing abilities.
 Concurrent programming languages like [Erlang][28], [Clojure ][29]and [Scala][30] allow for parallel processing.
-As a simplified example, it&#8217;s like using 64 guys to lay bricks instead of 1.
+As a simplified example, it's like using 64 guys to lay bricks instead of 1.
 These languages specialize in dealing with organizing these processes and eliminating some of the pain in developing immutable, multiprocess programs.

-**Who&#8217;s using concurrent programming?**
+**Who's using concurrent programming?**

-[Github wrote it&#8217;s backend in Erlang][31].
+[Github wrote it's backend in Erlang][31].
 [CouchDB ][32]is Erlang.
 [Twitter uses Scala][33].
 Ever hear of Call Of Duty?
 Check out how [Demonware uses Erlang to handle millions of connections][34].
 Big companies with big demands are investing in these technologies.
 These jobs are not going to trainees.

 ## **4. NoSQL**

-You could probably bundle NoSQL in with web scale, considering that&#8217;s where the meme started.
+You could probably bundle NoSQL in with web scale, considering that's where the meme started.
 In fact NoSQL is a fairly diverse set of technologies for dealing with data storage and retrieval, usually across multiple machines.
 Databases like MongoDB use a javascript syntax instead of horribly complex sql queries, and can scale to insane levels.
 [CouchDB][32], [Redis][35], [Membase][36], [Cassandra ][37]and other NoSQL products are exploding onto the marketplace.
 You are starting to see them listed as &#8220;Nice to haves&#8221; on your craigslist job ads.
 I would not argue that these technologies are killing SQL, but they will be bigger players in the future as corporate acceptance of NoSQL becomes the norm.

 **Getting Started with NoSQL**